SR2000/Getting-and-Cleaning-Data/README.md

 * The measurement column name table was created by reading the features from "ds3/UCI HAR Dataset/features.txt"

 ###Creating the measurement table in the test set
-* The test set was read in from "ds3/UCI HAR Dataset/test/X_test.txt" and the rows bound to the test table
+* The test set was read in from "ds3/UCI HAR Dataset/test/X_test.txt" and the rows bound to the "test" table
 * The column names for the test table was extracted from the measurement column name table

 ###Creating subject-activity table in the test set